Auroratide/auroratide.com/content/posts/nicely-testing-react-components/content.md

 export default Decrementor;
 ```

 We decided to use hooks because, y'know, they're the new thing and all, but we didn't have to.
-Nicely, the following implementation using a MobX class also passes:
+Nicely, the following implementation using a MobX class also passes despite being _completely different_:

 +```js
 import React, { useState } from 'react';